alexdelorenzo/cast_control/README.md

 ```

 #### Connecting to a Device
-Connect to Chromecast named "My Chromecast" and run the adapter in the background.
+Connect to a Chromecast named "My Chromecast" and run the adapter in the background.
 ```bash
 $ chromecast_mpris -n "My Chromecast" &
 [1] 1234